Deval027/Bank-app/README.md

 # Bank-app
-a bank app with sign in and login features with a database
+a bank app with sign in and login features